CoGhent/CoGhent.github.io/npmclient.markdown

 {:toc}
 </details>

+The actor-init-ldes-client can be used to harvest the published eventstreams via the command line interface (CLI) or can be setup within an application.
+Full documentation on the actor-init-ldes-client can be found [here](https://github.com/TREEcg/event-stream-client/tree/main/packages/actor-init-ldes-client).

 ## Setup

 Make sure you have [Node.js](https://nodejs.org/en/) installed.
 Open the Node.js command prompt.
 Install the actor-init-ldes-client npm package: